ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/6-unity-analyzer.md

 ---

 ## Setup the Analyzer
-Before you can use the Analyzer tool, we need to install the related package it comes in.
+Before you can use the Analyzer tool, you need to install the related package it comes in.
 Follow these steps with the Package Manager:

 1. Select menu option _Window/Package Manager_